OPENPAD-AI/openpadprotocol-verifiernode/README_Subscription_Model.md

 For further assistance, please refer to the project documentation or contact the development team.

-## Node Deployment Integration
+## NAAS Platform Integration

-For NAAS that provide Node Deployment Service, where users manually sign transaction to Blockhain Network without through this source.
+For NAAS that provide Subcription Model, where users manually sign transaction to Blockhain Network on Platform UI.

 - When launch, FE needs to post NFT Owner Address.
 Through that, BE call API end point **MY_NFT_ENDPOINT=/get-my-nfts** to get list of NFTs and Verifier Address according to each NFT Token ID.
 - When start node, user select NFT to activate Node.
 FE use corresponding Verifier Address.
 Then, FE calls 2 functions on Smart Contract: delegate NFT to Verfier Address and activate node with that Verifier Address.